Nlea/Camunda-Robotframework-Workshop/README.md

 Start a new process instance of the process.
 If you did the optional task before make sure your robot task is error free again.
 Start the ```worker.py```.

-Go to Cockpit and obsver the process variables from your last started instance.
+Go to Cockpit and observe the process variables from your last started instance.
 You should be able to see the variable ```type``` .

 ### Getting process variables from Camunda to the task